Block

 property

-The hash of the block this entry represents.
+The header of the block this entry represents.

 | RETURNS | DESCRIPTION |